jhorzek/tablespan/README.md

 ## Introduction

-`tablespan` assumes that you already have a perfectly summarized table that you now want to share.
-All you need are some **table** headers with **spanners** without investing much time into making it look perfect.
-This is what `tablespan` was designed for.
+R has a large set of great packages that allow you to create and export tables that look exactly like you envisioned.
+However, sometimes you may just need a good-enough table that is easy to create and share with others.
+This is where `tablespan` can be of help.

-Let’s assume we want to share the following table:
+Let’s assume that we want to share the following table:

 ``` r
 library(dplyr)